timscodebase/Lighthouse-Puppeteer/README.md

 3. Paste JSON cookie data into `cookies.json over writing anything from a previous run.

 ### Reports
-Report are dumped in the root as
+Reports are dumped in the root as

 - `Checkout_UI_Lighthouse_Report_[date].json`
 - `Checkout_UI_Lighthouse_Report_[date].html`